magento/devdocs/src/guides/v2.3/config-guide/revert-split-database.md

   - Setup
 ---

-The [split database]({{ page.baseurl }}/config-guide/multi-master/multi-master.html) feature was deprecated in version 2.4.2 of {{ site.data.var.ee }} and {{ site.data.var.ce }}.
+The [split database]({{ page.baseurl }}/config-guide/multi-master/multi-master.html) feature was deprecated in version 2.4.2 of {{ site.data.var.ee }}.
 Follow these instructions to revert from a split database to a single database implementation.

 ## Revert a split database implementation